aosp-mirror/platform_bionic/docs/32-bit-abi.md

 for every function that takes a `sigset_t` (so `sigprocmask64` takes a `sigset64_t` where `sigprocmask` takes a `sigset_t`).

+On 32-bit Android, `struct sigaction` is also too small because it contains a `sigset_t`.
+We also offer a `struct sigaction64` and `sigaction64` function to work around this.

 In the 64-bit ABI, `sigset_t` is the correct size for every architecture.

+For source compatibility, the names containing `64` are also available in the 64-bit ABI even though they're identical to the non-`64` names.

 ## `time_t` is 32-bit